myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 ## 6. Analyzing and Interpreting the Data:

-- The top item in the Pivot Table is now the best-selling category.
+- The top item in the PivotTable is now the best-selling category.
 - Within each category, the top-listed salesperson is the one with the highest sales.
+- These top results were manually highlighted for clarity.

 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/PivotTables/assets/images/DataSet_1_Step_6.0.png" width="500" />
 <h4 style="color:#B5E853; text-transform:uppercase; margin: 0.5em 0 0;">Highlighted top of the list.</h4>
 </div>

-This Pivot Table helps in quickly identifying which categories are most lucrative and which salespeople are performing best in each category.
+This PivotTable helps in quickly identifying which categories are most lucrative and which salespeople are performing best in each category.
 Such insights are essential for strategic decision-making in sales management, like incentivizing top performers, allocating resources, or tailoring marketing strategies based on successful categories.

-Pivot Tables are dynamic.
-As the dataset updates/grows, we can refresh the Pivot Table to reflect the latest data.
+PivotTables are dynamic.
+As the dataset updates/grows, we can refresh the PivotTable to reflect the latest data.
 This makes them incredibly powerful for ongoing analysis.

 ### Dataset 2 - Employee Attendance